 We have incurred net losses in most fiscal years since we began operations in 1981.
-The following table represents net losses incurred for the six months ended October 31, 2010 and for each of the past three fiscal years:
+The following table represents net losses incurred for each of the past three fiscal years:

 Net Loss

-Six months ended October 31, 2010 (unaudited) \$ 15,208,000

-Fiscal Year 2010 \$ 14,494,000

-Fiscal Year 2009 \$ 16,524,000

-Fiscal Year 2008 \$ 23,176,000
+\$34,151,000

+\$14,494,000

+\$16,524,000

-As of October 31, 2010, we had an accumulated deficit of \$277,062,000.
+As of April 30, 2011, we had an accumulated deficit of \$296,005,000.
 While we expect to continue to generate revenues from Avid's contract manufacturing services, in order to achieve and sustain profitable operations, we must successfully develop and obtain regulatory approval for our products, either alone or with others, and must also manufacture, introduce, market and sell our products.
 The costs associated with clinical trials and product manufacturing is very expensive and the time frame necessary to achieve market success for our products is long and uncertain.
 We do not expect to generate product or royalty revenues for at least the next two years, and we may never generate product and/or royalty revenues sufficient to become profitable or to sustain profitability.